Cashews lysine-arginine content for herpes management

 Category Overview

-Nuts are generally a great source of arginine and somewhat low in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally rich in arginine and scarce in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.

 Practical Recommendations